-1) Read and discuss the information sheet for your leader at the end of the war.
+1) Read the information sheet for your leader at the end of the war.

-2) Make a list of what you hope to gain as a result of the peace talks.
+2) Summarize what you hope to gain as a result of the peace talks.
 This list can include what you want for your nation or other nations, as well as how you want other nations to be treated.

 Part II: The Treaty of Versailles

-With your group, summarize the main ideas of the articles of the Treaty of Versailles.
+With the people sitting near you, summarize the main ideas of the articles of the Treaty of Versailles.

 Part I. The Covenant of the League of Nations (2 points)